 *Seniors who are candidates for graduation may not graduate with grades of "I" on the record when that coursework is needed to complete degree requirements.
 Senior students needing to arrange for a grade of "I" should plan to apply to graduate during a future semester.
 These students will be responsible for the fees associated with ordering a duplicate diploma.

 Generally, students may not repeat courses for credit at Augustana.
 A student may repeat a course at Augustana under any of the following exceptions and within the following guidelines:

-1) The course listing in the Courses and Programs of Study section of the catalog is followed by the "+" symbol.
-[Example: 400 Independent Study (1+)];
+1) Planned Repeat Course: The course listing in the Courses and Programs of Study section of the catalog is followed by the "+" symbol.
+[Example: 400 Independent Study (1+)]; or